gradle/develocity-build-config-samples/build-validation-scripts-post-clone-logic/README.md

 # Develocity Build Validation Scripts post clone logic

 Develocity Build Validation Scripts must run builds on a fresh clone of your repository.
-This is an example of how to run custom logic after cloning, such as copying dependencies, setting up configuration files, or any shell command.
+It might be the case that your project requires additional setup after cloning, such as copying dependencies, setting up configuration files, or any shell command.

-Place your logic in a `post-checkout` hook, to be used as a git template dir:
+To run custom logic after cloning, you can tell Git to include files from a [template directory][1] when cloning.
+This directory can contain any git hooks you need, including a `post-checkout` script.

+Create a dir with a `hooks` directory and a `post-checkout` hook:

 ```shell
 # Create a new directory for the git template